 And of course we will have a shop, to highlight the beauty of the artisans who create gorgeous work using gifts from the sea.

-The location of the center on Tilghman Island on the shores of the Chesapeake, near St Michaels Maryland with its fabulous restaurants and shopping and the Chesapeake Bay Maritime Museum, the location of the Eastern Shore Sea Glass Festival, which has become the largest in the U.S. We are also near the Tilghman Watermens Museum, great restaurants and shops and the best country store you could ever hope to visit.
+The future location of the center will be on the shores of the Chesapeake Bay, near St Michaels Maryland with its fabulous restaurants and shopping and the Chesapeake Bay Maritime Museum, the location of the Eastern Shore Sea Glass Festival, which has become the largest in the U.S.

 But we need your help.
 The International Beachcombing Center needs funding to open the doors and stay open.
 Founded as The Sea Glass Center, we do have 501c3 nonprofit status, which means your donation is tax deductible and we are happy to provide you with a receipt letter for your tax records, including donations made to the GoFundMe campaign we have launched.
 There are other ways you can help too.
-If you have expertise in web design, interior design, or would like to volunteer in other ways, please let us know!
-We can’t open unless we secure this funding, and quickly!
+If you would like to volunteer, please let us know!
+We can’t open unless we secure this funding.

 Meet our Board- special thanks to these amazing partners:

-Our Board of Directors includes Kim Hannon, President of the North American Sea Glass Association and the St. Michaels Business Association and owner of Ophiuroidea, Kirsti Scott, Publisher of Beachcombing Magazine owner of Etched by the Sea and newest board member of the North American Sea Glass Association, and Danielle Perrault, Founder of The Sea Glass Center and owner of The Deep Blue in Kennebunk Maine.
+Our Board of Directors includes Kim Hannon, President of the North American Sea Glass Association and the St. Michaels Business Association and owner of Ophiuroidea, Kirsti Scott, Publisher of Beachcombing Magazine owner of Etched by the Sea and newest board member of the North American Sea Glass Association, Richard LaMotte, founder of the North American Sea Glass Association and author of Pure Sea Glass, and Danielle Perrault, Founder of The Sea Glass Center and owner of The Deep Blue in Kennebunk Maine.